jonnyparris/next/packages/core/rfcs/20200401-products-filters.md

 ### Modify `useProduct` composable

-Since there are several factors that the filters depend on (products type, category, available products, their attributes) and the set of filters might be dynamic, but also should be configurable by the user (exclude/include attributes, define values/ranges), this feature should introduce new fields and functions in the `useProduct` composable.
+Since there are several factors that the filters depend on (products type, category, available products, their attributes) and the set of filters might be dynamic, this feature should introduce new fields in the `useProduct` composable, those are `availableFilters` and `chosenFilters`, like in the example below.

 **New interface**: